pushd/hamcpp/README.md

 == PUBLISH:

-Add the gemfury source as git remote (account in 1Password or ask for collaborator access)

-`git remote add fury <gemfury-url>`

-Then update the version number in hamcpp.rb and hamcpp.gemspec and publish

-`git push fury master`
+This gem is hosted on Gemfury under the pushdinc organization.
+Ask EJ or Ben for access to the org, and follow instructions here: https://gemfury.com/help/git-push-package/

 == CREDITS: